How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 - Optionally restrict to: "Only between 6:00 AM and 9:00 PM" (prevents accidental 3 AM openings)

-Geofencing can be set up so the door opens automatically when you are driving home.
-The iSmartGate can also be added to an end-of-night routine via Apple HomeKit and Google Home, which closes the garage door if left open by accident.
+Geofencing can be configured so the door opens automatically as you drive home. iSmartGate can also be added to an end-of-night routine via Apple HomeKit or Google Home to close the garage if it's been left open.

 - "Hey Siri, open the garage"